 Is Wisdom Tooth Extraction Optional?

-Wondering if a wisdom tooth extraction is optional?
+Wondering if a is optional?
 Most people would prefer not to undergo a tooth extraction at all; however, in the case of wisdom teeth, it is often necessary in order to combat oral health conditions.
 Thankfully, modern-day general dentistry has evolved quite a bit, thus ensuring that the procedure is seamless.
 When curious about the necessity of a wisdom tooth extraction, it can be helpful to carefully review the following information.

 Wisdom tooth extraction